shadow-hq/shadow-reth/crates/exex/README.md

 ### Chain Committed

-When blocks are committed to the chain, reth emits `ExExNotification::ChainCommitted` for each transaction in the block.
+When blocks are committed to the chain, Reth emits `ExExNotification::ChainCommitted` for each transaction in the block.
 This notification contains the entire chain state, along with helpful block and transaction information such as `SealedBlockWithSenders`. `ShadowExEx` needs to re-execute each transaction in the block using `ShadowDatabase` (which implements `revm::Database`).
 To do this, we use `ShadowExecutor`, a simple block executor using revm, which will execute each transaction in a given block and commits changes to `ShadowDatabase`.
 When block execution is complete, shadow logs can be recovered from the `ExecutedBlock`, and stored in the SQLite database.

 #### ShadowDatabase